-

 Minimum Number – This holiday requires a minimum of two people.

-Rifugios – Except on nights 1, 3 and 8, you will stay overnight in ‘rifugio’ (mountain huts).
-These generally offer the following facilities: a bed in a shared room or in a private room (these musty be booked in advance and cost £20pp/ night extra, subject to availability), showers with hot water, toilets, meals, and a water supply for refilling water bottles.
-Snacks such as sandwiches and chocolate are also usually available for sale.
+Rifugios – Except for nights 1, 3 and 8, you will stay overnight in mountain lodges, known locally as ‘rifugios.’
+These generally offer the following facilities: a bed in a shared room or in a private room (these must be booked in advance and cost £20pp/ night extra, subject to availability), showers with hot water, toilets, meals, and a water supply for refilling water bottles.
+Snacks, such as sandwiches and chocolate, are usually available to buy.
 Shared rooms are equipped with bunk beds with mattresses, pillows and blankets.
 Bed linen is not provided in shared bedrooms: you must have a sleeping bag liner (typically, this is simply a light cotton bag).
 A warm sleeping bag is generally unnecessary, since there are always blankets in the rooms.
-If you have pre-booked a private room you are often offered bed linen, thus a sleeping bag liner is not required but this will be confirmed when you book.
+If you have pre-booked a private room, you are often offered bed linen, thus a sleeping bag liner is not required, but this will be confirmed when you book.
 Finally, you will need clean footwear for the huts: light sliders are an ideal solution.

 Booking Conditions – be sure to read our full terms and conditions here before booking.